-For each patient sample, 2 PCR reactions are evaluated.
+For each patient sample, 2 PCR react or a are evaluated.
 Abbott RealTime IDH1 is a qualitative assay for which specimen interpretations are reported as "Mutation Detected" or "Not Detected."
-For specimens with interpretations of "Mutation Detected", the identity of the IDH1 mutation detected is reported.
-Refer to the INTERPRETATION OF RESULTS section for further details.
+For specimens with interpretations of "Mutation Detected", the identity of the IDH1 mutation detected is report a Refer to the INTERPRETATION OF RESULTS section to the other details.